Guided Reconstruction with Conditioned Diffusion Models for Unsupervised Anomaly Detection in Brain MRIs: Results

 \subsection{Reconstruction Quality}

 In Table \ref{tab:recoresults} we compare baseline models regarding their ability to reconstruct the healthy anatomy, given the held-out test set of the IXI data set.
 Overall, \textit{DAEs}, \textit{pDDPMs} and cDDPMs show high performance regarding the image-based similarity metrics.
-In contrast, for the dense autoencoder-based baselines lower reconstruction quality is reported.
-Comparing the DDPM-based approaches, both, \textit{pDDPM} and cDDPM outperform the baseline \textit{DDPM} in terms of reconstruction quality with statistical significance ($p<0.05$).
-We additionally provide an analysis of the unhealthy-to-healthy error ratio based on the unhealthy test sets.
-Notably, here the $l1-ratio$ is highest for cDDPM across almost all data sets, except for the WMH, where \textit{DDPM} shows competitive performance.
+In contrast, lower reconstruction quality is reported for the dense autoencoder-based baselines.
+Comparing the DDPM-based approaches, both \textit{pDDPM} and cDDPM outperform the baseline \textit{DDPM} in terms of reconstruction quality with statistical significance ($p<0.05$).
+We also analyze the unhealthy-to-healthy error ratio ($l1$-ratio) based on the unhealthy test sets.
+Generally, a higher $l1$-ratio is preferable as this indicates that the model successfully reconstructs the healthy anatomy without replicating the unhealthy parts of the input.
+Overall, the $l1$-ratio is highest for cDDPM across almost all data sets, except for the WMH, where \textit{DDPM} shows competitive performance.
+While the $l1$-ratio of \textit{DAEs} is high for the BraTS data set, it is substantially lower for all other data sets, indicating limited generalization.
+Additional results on the$l1$-error for all datasets are presented in Table \ref{tab:recohealthy} in the supplementary material.